How To Upload File To Azure Blob Storage

 • Download a file from the Azure blob storage using C#

-The first step is to create a console application using Visual Studio 2019.
+1. The first step is to create a console application using Visual Studio 2019.
 To do that, click on File –> New –> Choose Console App (.NET Framework) from the Create a new Project window and click the Next button.

-download file from azure blob storage c#
+upload file azure blob storage c#

-Enter the Project name, select the location, and click the Create button to create the console application.
+2. Enter the Project name, select the location, and click the Create button to create the console application.

 Go to Tools –> NuGet Package Manager –> Manage NuGet Packages for Solution.